limegimlet/covid_dataviz/index.md

 ### Why create yet more Covid infographics?

-The official government sites are not informative enough.
-They show either static images, or are interactive but do not show the indicators that determine alert levels & possible restrictions.
+The goal here is to see the alert statuses, possible restrictions, and the numbers that determine these alerts in one place.
+The official government sites are scattered, and either static images with a lot of dense text, or are interactive but do not show the indicators that determine alert levels.
 They are also hard to find.

+Other sites I've visited are overwhelming.
+This site is my attempt at finding a middle ground. {% raw %}<a href="mailto:sehosking@gmail.com?subject=Feedback for covid_dataviz"Your feedback is welcomed</a>{% endraw %}.

 ### Where can I see the official government stats on Covid-19